NimaBavar/NyvoNetHunter/.github/SECURITY.md

 <br>

  > [!WARNING]
- > These laws are currently active and any Abuse , Mislead , Breaking will follow legal penalty and prosecution
+ > These laws are currently active and any Abuse , Mislead , Breaking will follow legal penalty and prosecution.
 ---
 <br>